john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Put out 2 "pointers" videos

 **Geant4**
-- [ ] Finish implementing primary generator action
+- [x] Finish implementing primary generator action
 - [ ] Get G4Brems working
 - [ ] Display some graphs and data from the brems.

 - 8/7 7:45 2 hrs making a weekly plan and working on pointers
 - 8/7 10:00 am switching gears and working on implimenting primary generator action in G4-Brems.
+UPDATE: 10:45 I think I have successfully implemented the primary generator action.
+Now I just need to get the thing working.
+I'm gonna try and just make the particles visible using mac files, but I suspect I'm gonna need to implement the event class somehow.